rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       If needing to specialize logic within the macro based on a particular expression's value, it may be better to not use a declarative macro.

-      Limitation: Note that following this rule means that we are unable to support variadic declarative macros with one or more arguments.

    .. bad_example::
       :id: bad_ex_5vK0CCmePkef